Shriya-Bedi/raft/README.md

 ### Functionality

-In brief, our sender and receiver carry out the following functions:

-* The sender accepts data from STDIN, sending data until EOF is reached
-* The sender and receiver work together to transmit the data reliably
-* The receiver prints out the received data to STDOUT without errors
-* The sender and receiver print out specified debugging messages to STDERR
-* Both the sender and receiver gracefully exit
-* Our code can transfer a file with any number of packets dropped, damaged, duplicated, and delayed, and under a variety of different available bandwidths and link latencies
+In brief, our program implements a simplified version of the Raft consensus protocol.
+The datastore runs multiple times, in parallel, and uses the Raft protocol to maintain consensus among the replicas.
+We used local UDP sockets to emulate a LAN, with each of the replicas connecting to a single UDP socket
+*

-### Challenges Faced
+### Challlenges Faced

-The major challenge we faced was retransmitting the message efficiently.
-We embedded print statements and modified the functions that were implemented incorrectly.
-Apart from that, there were minor issues but we fixed that during debugging.
+The major we faced was sending enough packets successfully.
+We had to modify the code and add classes to fix this.
+We also embedded print statements and modified the functions that were implemented incorrectly.